 Wegovy for weight loss

-Wegovy starts at the same 0.25 mg weekly dose as Ozempic, but titrates to 2.4 mg (see Table 1).
-Ozempic maxes out at 1 mg weekly.
-Using Wegovy 2.4 mg weekly for about a year leads to roughly 10% to 12% more weight loss than with placebo, or 9 kg (20 lb) for a 90 kg (200 lb) patient.
-This is about double the weight loss with daily Saxenda (liraglutide), the other GLP-1 agonist for obesity and similar to Qsymia (phentermine/topiramate ER).
-Other prescribed medications lead to less weight loss.
+Wegovy starts at the same initial dose of 0.25 mg weekly as Ozempic, but gradually increases to a target dose of 2.4 mg weekly (see table 1).
+In contrast, Ozempic has a maximum dose of 1 mg weekly.
+When used at 2.4 mg weekly for a year, Wegovy can achieve around 10% to 12% greater weight loss compared to placebo—translating to approximately 9 kg (20 lb) for a 90 kg (200 lb) patient.
+This efficacy is nearly double the weight loss achieved with daily Saxenda (liraglutide), another GLP-1 agonist used for obesity, and is comparable to Qsymia (phentermine/topiramate ER).
+Other prescribed weight loss medications tend to yield less significant results.

 Table (1).
 Wegovy™ Dosing Schedule